ordovician/iOSExamples/README.md

 2. Specify the frame dimensions in interface builder.
 3. Specify content size in code under `viewDidLayoutSubviews`.
 A trick is to size the scroll view to show everything and make note of that size.
 Specify this size as `contentSize`.

+### Scrolling to active textfield automatically

+Cocoa is actually cleverer than you think.
+If you make sure the `contentSize` covers the area under the keyboard while the `frame` of the scrollview is just the area above the keyboard then the scrollview will automatically scroll to show active textfield.

 [miketableview]: https://www.mikeash.com/pyblog/friday-qa-2013-02-22-lets-build-uitableview.html